19hours/sg-statutes/Acts/Patents Act.md

 the Examiner shall give the applicant at least one written opinion to that effect, and the Registrar shall, upon receiving the written opinion, send the applicant a notification and a copy of the written opinion.

-[19/2004 wef 01/07/2004]
+[19/2004]

-(1A) The applicant shall, before the examination report is issued, have the right —
+(2) The applicant shall, before the examination report is issued, have the right —

 (a) to respond in the prescribed manner to the written opinion within any prescribed period; and

 (b) subject to section 84, to amend in the prescribed manner the specification of the application in accordance with the prescribed conditions.

-[19/2004 wef 01/07/2004]
+[19/2004]

-(2) Notwithstanding subsection (1), during any period prescribed for the purposes of this subsection, the applicant may, in accordance with the prescribed conditions and subject to section 84, amend the application of his own volition.
+(3) Notwithstanding subsection (1), during any period prescribed for the purposes of this subsection, the applicant may, in accordance with the prescribed conditions and subject to section 84, amend the application of his own volition.

+[19/2004]

 32\.
-[Deleted by Act 19/2004 wef 01/07/2004]
+[Repealed by Act 19/2004]

 ### Information prejudicial to defence of Singapore or safety of public